mjrotter4445/Amazon_Vine_Analysis/README.md

 ## Summary

-The purpose of this analysis is to analyze and determine if there is any bias toward favorable reviews from Vine members in the dataset.
-Our analysis reveals that more than 20 total votes and the percentage of helpful votes is equal or great than 50.
-This selection was made in order to pick reviews that are more likely to be helpful.
+The purpose of this analysis is to analyze and determine bias of Vine Reviews on Outdoor Products.
+We will explore if there is any bias toward favorable reviews from Vine members in the dataset.
+We selected products with more than 20 total votes and a percentage of helpful votes is equal or greater than 50.
+This selection was made in order to pick reviews that are more likely to be helpful and have good information.

 **Positivity bias for reviews in the Vine Program**
-In the analysis, we analyze 5-star review within conditions mentioned above.
+In the analysis, we analyze 5-star review from the selection set described above.
 Calculations show that there is **no positivity bias for reveiws in the vine program.**  The results show that 5-star views from Vine members is 52.34% and the 5-star reviews from non-Vine members was 52.69%.
-The Non-vine reviews has a slightly higher percentage of the 5-star reviews, but not significant.
+The Non-vine reviews has a *slightly* higher percentage of the 5-star reviews, but not significant.

 **Additional analysis that could be performed**
 We could expand this analysis by calculating percentage for all stars reviews.
-Based on the results in Figure 4 below, there is a larger difference in percentage for 1-star reviews than for 5-star reviews.
-Vine reviews have only 0.93% of 1-star reviews, while non-vine reviews have 13.35% 1-star reivews within conditions mentioned above.  similarly, there is a 1.87% 2-stars Vine reviews and 6.05% 2-star non-vine reviews.
+Based on the results in Figure 4 below, there is a larger difference in percentage for 1-star reviews than for 5-star reviews between Vine and non-Vine reviewers.
+Vine reviews have only 0.93% of 1-star reviews, while non-vine reviews have 13.35% 1-star reivews within the selected data mentioned above.
+Similarly, there is a 1.87% 2-stars Vine reviews and 6.05% 2-star non-vine reviews.

 <p align="center">
   <img width="800" height=200" src="https://github.com/mjrotter4445/Amazon_Vine_Analysis/blob/main/Challenge%20work/Graphics/fig%204%20bothV%20and%20nonV.jpg">